Where We’ve Been, Where We’re Going: A Timeline of HBCU Development

 There are currently 101 HBCUs in the nation.
 Across the board, HBCUs outperform non-HBCU institutions in retaining and graduating first-generation, low-income African American students.
 HBCUs represent only three percent of all four-year nonprofit colleges and universities, yet they enroll 10 percent of all African American students nationwide.

 Since 2004, Dr. Michael L. Lomax has been president and CEO.
 As the nation’s largest private scholarship provider to students of color, UNCF awards more than $100 million in scholarships to more than 10,000 students at more than 1,100 schools each year, including our 37 member institutions.
-In total, we’ve raised $4.8 billion to help nearly half a million students earn college degrees.
+In total, we’ve more than raised $5 billion to help nearly half a million students earn college degrees.
 However, we can still only help one in 10 students that apply for financial help.
 We need your support!

 As we look back on the challenges we’ve overcome and the progress that we’ve made, we look forward to growing in the years to come.
 It is our mission, as always, to equip more students seeking a quality education and a fulfilling life.
 We hope you’ll join us in supporting the nation’s HBCUs by donating to UNCF.
 With the help of our supporters, we’ll continue to make history.